-Farmers call for 'Bharat Bandh' on Dec 8, say will intensify agitation if demands not met
+Farmers call for 'Bharat Bandh' on Dec 8; 5th round of talks to be held today

 New Delhi, Dec 04: Hardening their position ahead of the fifth round of talks with the government, agitating farmers on Friday announced a 'Bharat Bandh' on December 8 and threatened to occupy toll plazas on that day.